oottppxx/enigma2/deprecated/vaders-vod/README.md

 * Create VOD bouquet

+NOTE: you probably want to take a peek at the Absolut plugin, these days (although at the time of this writing it doesn't support TV series).

 Bring up bouquet list, then menu, then add bouquet: make sure to call it "vod" (no quotes).

 * Make sure of the new bouquet file name